Moderna COVID-19 vaccine: Economics

 In June 2020, Singapore signed a pre-purchase agreement for Moderna, reportedly paying a price premium in order to secure early stock of vaccines, although the government declined to provide the actual price and quantity, citing commercial sensitivities and confidentiality clauses.

-On 11 August 2020, the US government signed an agreement to buy 100 million doses of Moderna's anticipated vaccine, which the Financial Times said Moderna planned to price at US$50–60 per course.
+In August 2020, the US government signed an agreement to buy 100 million doses of Moderna's anticipated vaccine, which the Financial Times said Moderna planned to price at US$50–60 per course.
 In November 2020, Moderna said it will charge governments who purchase its vaccine between US$25 and US$37 per dose while the EU is seeking a price of under US$25 per dose for the 160 million doses it plans to purchase from Moderna.

 In 2020, Moderna obtained purchase agreements for mRNA-1273 with the European Union for 160 million doses and with Canada for up to 56 million doses.
-On 17 December, a tweet by the Belgium Budget State Secretary revealed the E.U. would pay US$18 per dose, while The New York Times reported that the US would pay US$15 per dose.
+In December 2020, a tweet by the Belgium Budget State Secretary revealed the E.U. would pay US$18 per dose, while The New York Times reported that the US would pay US$15 per dose.

 Moderna reported revenue of US$200 million from its COVID-19 vaccine in 2020, and $17.7 billion in 2021.